[Japanese][English]

 (fitted by spline3 with order=20)

-The target frame will be devided by the (normalized) flat.
+The target frame will be divided by the (normalized) flat.

 fl_refer (normalized) Flat frame

-The apertures in the target frame will be traced to create one-dimentional spectrum.
+The apertures in the target frame will be traced to create one-dimensional spectrum.

 ap_refer Aperture reference frame (same as "sc_refer" in "Scattered Light Subtraction")